Artwork for podcast Copper State of Mind: public relations, media, and marketing in Arizona

 Copper State of Mind is a project of HMA Public Relations, a full-service public relations and marketing communications firm in Phoenix.

-The show is recorded and produced in the studio of PHX.fm, the leading independent B2B podcast network in Arizona.
+The show is recorded and produced by the team at Speed of Story, a B2B communications firm, and distributed by PHX.fm, the leading independent B2B podcast network in Arizona.

 Transcripts